akshaykalia-chd/Px-Rack/STL/ABS/README.md

 9. Power-Mount-Grill.stl
 10. Power-Mount-PCB-Holder-Plate.stl

 The STL must be printed using the following parameters at a minimum.
-Stronger and higher-quality configurations are acceptable
+Stronger and higher-quality configurations are acceptable.

 ## 3D Print parameters ##